tfiers/sharp/README.md

 ### 2. Configuration

-In the new directory, create a file named `config.py`, and define an object named `config`, as an instance of [`SharpConfig`](sharp/config/spec.py).
+In the new directory, create a file named `config.py`, and create a new instance of [`SharpConfig`](sharp/config/spec.py) named "`config`".
 Change some or all of the default attributes to suit your needs.

 Example (`~/sharp-run/config.py`):
 ```py